-Accommodation charges (rent and service) are paid termly from the date that the room key is issued until the day the room key is returned to the Lodge.
-Undergraduates are expected to arrive at College by the Thursday before the beginning of each term (except for freshers arriving for Michaelmas term, who should arrive on Sunday 1st October 2023).
+Accommodation charges (rent and service) are paid termly from Sunday of Oth week, when students are expected to arrive at College, until the day the room key is returned to the Lodge.
 Students should vacate their accommodation on the last Saturday of each term.
 Rooms are charged at a termly rate for 62 nights.
-Freshers will be charged for an additional four nights at the start of Michaelmas term.
 These charges are inclusive of cleaning, heating, electricity, hot water and personal contents insurance.